Why a Dedicated Euphonium Teacher or Mentor Matters

 The Expanding Role of Online Learning

-Remote lessons have become a legitimate and powerful way to study euphonium, especially for players in rural areas or those seeking specific specialists (e.g., a British-style brass band professor).
-Video lessons can be just as effective as in-person when approached correctly.
+Remote lessons have become an entirely legitimate and powerful way to study the euphonium.
+This is excellent news for players in rural areas or those seeking access to specific specialists, such as a British-style brass band expert or a former military bandsman.

-• Use two devices – one for video call, one to record your own playing (phone works).
-This lets you review the lesson later.
+• Use a multi-device setup.
+Use one device for the video call (laptop or tablet) and another (phone) to record your own playing.
+This allows you to review the lesson later.

-• Angle your camera to show your embouchure and full upper body – your teacher needs to see your posture and breathing.
+• Prioritize camera angle.
+Position the camera to show your full upper body and your embouchure.
+Your teacher needs to see your posture, breathing, and embouchure formation to give effective feedback.

-Reputable online teachers can be found through David Werden’s Euphonium Resource (he offers lessons and has extensive articles) or through music schools that provide remote instruction, such as Berklee Online or Longy School of Music’s pre-college programs.
+Reputable online teachers can be found through resources like David Werden's Euphonium Resource or through music schools that offer formal remote instruction.

 Summer Camps and Masterclasses